ABF Analytics and Metrics

 Consumer Loan Warehouse: Senior Lender Perspective

-Key insight: Senior warehouse lenders earn their spread (SOFR + 225 bps) on drawn amounts plus commitment fees on undrawn.
+Key insight: Senior warehouse lenders earn their spread (SONIA + 225 bps) on drawn amounts plus commitment fees on undrawn.
 With 80% advance rate and 4.5% expected loss, the 20% equity cushion provides ~4x coverage of expected losses.
-Facility-level IRR analysis should model utilization patterns, draw/repay timing, and reinvestment assumptions.
+Facility-level IRR analysis should model utilisation patterns, draw/repay timing, and reinvestment assumptions.

 Stress Testing Approaches